Education and qualifications:

-I am honoured to be named on the Forbes 30 under 30 2020 - Europe – List.
-This is a recognition of all the work I do and have done throughout my career, and the potential that Forbes see in me to make a future impact.
-I think the great things that stood out to Forbes are: the sustainability work that I have done at Croda where I was part of the team that reduced factory emissions by 25% through turning a side stream into energy; the major strategic projects I’m currently working on to help make Croda become climate positive in 2030; the sustainability work I do outside Croda through GreenDeal4Youth (among others) where I’m lobbying the EU for youth participation in the Green Deal; and the humanitarian work I do coaching refugees.
+I was honoured to be named on the Forbes 30 under 30 2020 – Europe list.
+This is a recognition of all the work I do and have done throughout my career, and the potential that Forbes saw in me to make a future impact.
+I think what stood out to Forbes was the sustainability work that I did at Croda, which included being part of a team that reduced factory emissions by 25% through turning a side stream into energy.
+Since then, I am particularly proud of having led Croda’s Global Decarbonization Roadmap to reduce operations emissions by 50% between 2018 and 2030.

 What contributed to your decision to become professionally registered?

 I heard about professional registration during the first year of my degree and I made it a milestone straightaway.
 It’s not only for the business to see that you have certain capabilities, for me it was particularly for my own knowledge and self-development.

 In what ways has registration benefitted your career?

 The path to registration helped me ensure that I got the early career development I needed to become a good engineer.
 I talked about the registration requirements in my one-on-one meetings with different line managers and we tailored my work to enable me to gain the development I needed.
 After my registration, I was given greater responsibilities in recognition of my greater skills.

 How does your employer benefit from your professional registration?

 My employer has benefitted from the skill set I developed on the path to registration and from my status as a registered professional.
 Professional registration earns respect and trust when talking to international colleagues and external stakeholders.

 Is there any advice you would pass on to someone considering professional registration?